-- 1. Sometimes the College President decides to close or not open a campus due to adverse weather.
+1. Sometimes the College President decides to close or not open a campus due to adverse weather.
 In such cases, employees not required for Essential Services are released from their work and given emergency leave pay by submitting regularly scheduled hours on their regular time sheet.
-Employees that work to remove snow or perform other essential services so that the campus[es] can reopen are to receive regular pay for hours worked, hours they would have been paid if the college had been open as emergency leave pay, plus \$100 (aggregated to a monthly accumulated one-time-payment).
-They are to receive the \$100 one-time-payment regardless of meeting a 2-hour minimum of hours worked for snow removal outside of regular schedule for that day. - 2.
-Refer to the College Closure Policy or other notifications from PWC for more guidance. - E. Employees that are to receive a one-time-payment should allow for extra time to receive it (possibly one extra pay period) due to the additional time required by the Payroll Department to manually input data. - F. Snow Removal on Holidays: Non-exempt employees required to work on SLCC-recognized Holidays (including for snow removal) receive compensatory leave time at the rate of time-and-one-half hours.
+Employees that work to remove snow or perform other essential services so that the campus[es] can reopen are to receive regular pay for hours worked or Compensatory Leave Time equivalent to the hours regarded as emergency leave pay, plus \$100 (aggregated to a monthly accumulated one-time-payment).
+They are to receive this regardless of meeting a 2-hour minimum of hours worked for snow removal outside of regular schedule for that day.

+a) Refer to the College Closure Policy or other notifications from PWC for more guidance.

+E. Employees that are to receive a one-time-payment should allow for extra time to receive it (possibly one extra pay period) due to the additional time required by the Payroll Department to manually input data.

+F. Snow Removal on Holidays: Non-exempt employees required to work on SLCC-recognized Holidays (including for snow removal) receive compensatory leave time at the rate of time-and-one-half hours.
 If the employee is unable to or elects not to take compensatory leave time, the College will remunerate the employee at the rate of time-and-one-half of the employee's regular rate of pay.